minnyres/docker-amule-dlp/README.md

 The extended server request UDP port must be standard client TCP port + 3, while the other ports can be changed in aMule setting.

 ### Use official aMule
-There is also a support for the official aMule.
+There is also an image for official aMule.
 To run the latest official release v2.3.3 without DLP, just change the option

      image: minnyres/amule-dlp:official-2.3.3